Output Formats

 foreach ($stream->partials() as $partial) {

-// $partial is Article object during streaming
+// $partial is an Article object during streaming

 }